General principles

 No photos or illustrations needed - This is an official document, and such use may be interpreted by the reader as somewhat childish.

-It is recommended to save the document as both Word and PDF It is customary to send the recruiter the resume in a PDF file so that it will look exactly as planned (regardless of the version of Word in which it was prepared.
-At the same time, automated tools that scan resumes manage to "read" better resumes written in Word.
+It is recommended to save the document as both Word and PDF – It is customary to send the resume to the recruiter in a PDF file so that it looks exactly as designed (regardless of the version of Word in which it was prepared).
+However, automatic tools that scan resumes are able to "read" resumes written in Word better.

 Also, in the name of saving the file it is advisable to include your full name and the place to which you are sending the resume.
 For example: Avi-cohen-Cellcom.pdf.